sopac/pacsafe-doc/training/tonga/pacsafe_intermediate.rst

 provide for analysis (hazard data, exposure data or aggregation data).
 If the data provided does not have a keyword, it will show a warning message “Layer Keyword Missing” in the |project_name| dock.
-Try selecting :guilabel:`A cetegory 3 cyclone in Tongatapu` layer and look at the |project_name| dock, You will see the following:
+Try selecting :guilabel:`A category 3 cyclone in Tongatapu` layer and look at the |project_name| dock, You will see the following:

 .. image:: /static/training/socialisation/intermediate_inasafe_03.*